ChrisDuffley/stationPlaylist/readme.md

 ## Version 18.09.6-LTS

 * Requires NVDA 2018.3 or later.
-* Internal changes to make the add-on compatible with future NVDA releases.
+* Internal changes to make the add-on compatible with future NVDA releases and with Python 3.
 * Fixed many instances of add-on messages spoken in English despite translated into other languages.
+* Slight performance improvements when using NVDA with apps other than Studio while Voice Track Recorder is active.
+NVDA will still show performance issues when using Studio itself with Voice Track Recorder active.
 * In SAM Encoders, you can now use table navigation commands (Control+Alt+arrow keys) to review various encoder status information.
+* In encoders, if an encoder settings dialog is open (Alt+NVDA+0), NVDA will present an error message if trying to open another encoder settings dialog.

 ## Version 18.09.5-LTS